Previous Part << >> Next Part

 The lights of the arena flickered back on, the wall turned into a screen showing the two announcers apologising and attempting to explain the situation.

 Straight ahead of Jessie lay the town, which for the time being looked quiet.
 The people she could see were rushing in all manner of directions, most of which towards a big building that looked like an old tavern.
-She checked behind her to check, at the same time James yelled to keep running.
+She looked behind her to check, at the same time James yelled to keep running.
 So she did, down a street no one was going for.

 James got to the same spot, him and the chasing crowd had garnered interest from the people there.
 Some were filing out of the tavern to find out what was happening.
 James sighed, eyeing the street Jessie had gone down.
 The people almost on him, and new people shouting to join them, he turned to sprint down a completely different street, still shouting for Jessie to run as if she were going the same way.